- Amritsar's Golden Temple

-You can just sit back and relax today on a long but rewarding journey that takes you to Chandigarh – the hub of northern India.
-Designed by renowned Swiss-born architect Le Corbusier during the 1950s, Chandigarh is a carefully-planned, modern city featuring French Colonial-influenced architecture.
-Discover some of the highlights of the city as you enjoy sightseeing this afternoon.
-Stay overnight at the locally rated 5-star LaLiT Chandigarh situated in the Rajiv Gandhi Tech Park.
+Today’s long but rewarding journey (approximately 5 hours travelling) takes you to Chandigarh – the hub of northern India.
+Spend the night at the locally rated 5-star LaLiT Chandigarh (4Q) situated in the Rajiv Gandhi Tech Park.
 B, D

 A morning sightseeing tour visits the Mall – Shimla's bustling commercial area, which is a pleasant place for a stroll.
 During your tour you'll see many reminders of the Raj, and you'll head to Observatory Hill to see the Indian Institute of Advanced Studies, the summer home of the British Viceroy in India and the base from which the British Raj was ruled.
 The Partition Agreement was negotiated here, and visitors have included Gandhi and Nehru.
 The last resident Viceroy was Lord Mountbatten.

 You'll also see Scandal Point, believed to be where the daughter of a British Viceroy eloped with the then Maharaja of Patiala in the 19th century, and the Christ Church – the second oldest church in Northern India.
 The afternoon is free for a little independent exploring.
 B, D

 Step aboard the Himalayan Queen Express for an unforgettable train journey along the UNESCO-listed Kalka-Shimla railway.
 You'll travel through spectacular scenery as this narrow gauge train winds its way through the lower Himalayas.